mdhabibi/LIME-for-Time-Series/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details or visit [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Acknowledgments